One thousand swings per day.

 — NCAA Softball (@NCAASoftball) June 6, 2022

-Jocelyn's family -- which includes father Levi, mother Andrea and three sisters, Sabrina, Lorraine and Sophia -- moved to Kaneohe when she was 7 or 8.
-They still live there, but they've become her biggest fans in Norman and Oklahoma City, where Jocelyn has powered the Sooners to the 2022 WCWS Final against the rival Texas Longhorns.
-You can find them all wearing shirts with Jocelyn's face on them, thanks to her NIL deal with the school.
+Jocelyn's family — which includes father Levi, mother Andrea and three sisters, Sabrina, Lorraine and Sophia — moved to Kaneohe when she was 7 or 8.
+They still live there, but they were her biggest fans in Norman and Oklahoma City, where Jocelyn powered the Sooners to the 2022 WCWS Final against the rival Texas Longhorns.
+They were all wearing shirts with Jocelyn's face on them, thanks to her NIL deal with the school.

 Jocelyn's relationship with her dad is a two-way street, because she's also his biggest fan.

-She Wears His College Football Number at Oklahoma
+She Wore His College Football Number at Oklahoma

 Levi is a big dude, and it should surprise nobody that he played college football at Laney College in Oakland, California, where he met Andrea, who was a softball player.